timjogorman/RicherEventDescription/guidelines.md

 died Wednesday.
 >  **Greg Bear** BRIDGING **Head**

+Refer to the section on IDENTICAL above, the fourth case of "X is Y," for more on this.

 **3) Links of reframing/restating/equating**:

 This can show up in a variety of ways: